HEY SEVEN SISTERS I WANNA SEE U STAND UP

 i don’t really know, but i think it would be an excellent place for someone who wants to major in english.

-Anonymous asked: hi! barnard is my dream school and i would love to go there. however, im not feminist at all, and i have heard that barnard women in general have a strong sense of feminism. will i be left out or not a good fit if im not a big and outspoken advocate of feminism?
+Anonymous said: hi! barnard is my dream school and i would love to go there. however, im not feminist at all, and i have heard that barnard women in general have a strong sense of feminism. will i be left out or not a good fit if im not a big and outspoken advocate of feminism?

 hmm. well.
 I guess I kind of wonder what you mean or what you’re picturing when you say feminist. i think most Barnard and Columbia students would agree with and support the basic, superficial goals of feminism (the “women should be treated equally to men” level of feminism).
 Most Barnard students would probably identify as feminists (with various definitions of the word and various opinions and experiences under it); for some that’s a casual statement, for some it’s an activist or academic calling.